r4work/starter-academic/content/talk/_index.md

   image: ""
 ---
 ## **Schedule**
-07, 11 and 18 Nov, 2020 evening 5:30- 6:30 PM (Based on participants agreement, timings may be adjusted after beginning of the event).
+09-11 Nov, 2020 evening 5:30- 6:30 PM (Based on participants agreement, timings may be adjusted after beginning of the event).
 ## **How to Participate**
 Upon submission of **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdrVmXGOAWWKAIAsSp2QtH9c_FWkFHf3s_kvF5NMf_KcG9dvA/viewform?usp=sf_link)**, you will get the passcode and link to webinar on your registered email ID.
 ## **Topics**